cstjean/ScikitLearn.jl/docs/README_text.md

 ScikitLearn.jl implements the popular [scikit-learn](http://scikit-learn.org/stable/) interface and algorithms in Julia.
-It provides the same functionality, while supporting both models defined in Julia and those of the [scikit-learn library](http://scikit-learn.org/stable/modules/classes.html) (via PyCall.jl).
+It provides the same functionality, and supports both models from the Julia ecosystem and those of the [scikit-learn library](http://scikit-learn.org/stable/modules/classes.html) (via PyCall.jl).

 **Disclaimer**: ScikitLearn.jl borrows code and documentation from